nasa/fprime/README.md

 ## Quick Installation Guide

+The following utilities are prerequisites to installing F':

+- cmake
+- git
-F´ can be quickly install using the following instructions.
-F´ requires that the following utilities be installed: cmake, git, and Python 3.5+ with pip.
-Once these have been installed, users are recommended to install F´ python dependencies.
-This is usually done in a Python virtual environment as this prevents issues at the system level, but is not required.
-Full installation instructions including virtual environment creation, and installation verification: [INSTALL.md](./docs/INSTALL.md).
-The following are the most basic steps for convenience.
+- Python 3.5+ with pip

+Once these utilities are installed, you can install F´ Python dependencies.
+Installing dependencies in a Python virtual environment prevents issues at the system level, but installing in a virtual environment is not required.

+To install F' quickly, enter:

 ```
 git clone https://github.com/nasa/fprime.git